Galser/kitchen-vagrant/README.md

 # To Do

-- [ ] make KitcheCI tests for Nginx in Vagrant VirtualBox
-- [ ] create make file to simplify tesat for end-user
+- [ ] create make file to simplify test for end-user
 - [ ] update instructions

 # Done